anthrax3/IssueTrackingSystem/README.md

 The documentation below provides additional details for the Social Network REST services.

-# Issue Tracker SPA Application
+# Issue Tracking SPA Application

 Design and implement a client-side SPA application based on **AngularJS**.